soundpress/RulesOfNYC/docs/c00/index.rst

       (i) Inspection items.
 The frequent inspection must include a check of the following:

-         (A) Mobile cranes, other than an articulating boom crane, and dedicated pile drivers.
-For a mobile crane, other than an articulating boom crane, and for dedicated pile drivers:
+         (A) Mobile cranes and dedicated pile drivers, other than articulating boom cranes.
+For mobile cranes and dedicated pile drivers, other than articulating boom cranes:

             1. Items (a)-(c), (e) and (g)-(j) of Section 5-2.1.2 of ASME B30.5 (2014 edition);